Jowar Ki Raab Recipe

 Step 1: Whisk 1 cup plain yogurt with 1 cup water in a large mixing bowl.
 Add ยผ cup jowar flour and whisk until lump-free.

 Step 2: Add the remaining 2 cups of water and whisk well.
-Now, add 1 teaspoon grated ginger, 1 teaspoon salt, and ยฝ teaspoon roasted cumin powder and mix well.
+Now add 1 teaspoon grated ginger, 1 teaspoon salt, and ยฝ teaspoon roasted cumin powder, then mix well.

 Step 3: Transfer the mixture to a pan.